-While psychologists look at mental health in terms of specific disorders, the truth is that mental health isn't always so black and white.
-Often there are relationships between different types of disorders that can make it complicated to diagnose, and some people may experience more than one disorder at a time (known as "comorbidity.").
+While psychologists look at mental health in terms of specific disorders, the truth is that mental health isn't always quite so black and white.
+Often there are relationships between different types of disorders that can make it complicated to diagnose, and some people may experience more than one disorder at a time.
+This is known as comorbidity.

 Do You Have Anxiety, Depression, or Both?

-It's actually very common to suffer from both anxiety and depression at the same time, especially if you have severe anxiety or panic disorder.
-Often the anxiety comes first, and the impact that anxiety has on your life ends up leading to the development of depression and depressive symptoms.
+It's very common to suffer from both anxiety and depression at the same time, especially if you have severe anxiety or panic disorder.
+Often the anxiety comes first, and the impact that anxiety has on your life ends up leading to the development of depression or depressive symptoms.

 How the Two Are Different

 Anxiety and depression are different disorders.
 Anxiety is characterized by fear and apprehension.
-There are often worried and nervous thoughts, and a significant attention on both the present and future.
-Anxiety creates a feeling of discomfort and often has a lot more energy.
-Those with anxiety tend to think very negatively, but they do so about things that might happen.
-Often the basics of anxiety are the fear that something will make their life worse.
+These are often worried and nervous thoughts where significant attention is paid to situations that have happened in the past alongside worries about what is going on in the present and the future.
+Anxiety creates a feeling of discomfort and releases substantial energy throughout the body.
+Those with anxiety tend to think negatively and many worry about everyday occurrences unnecessarily.
+Often anxiety presents itself with feelings of unease and uncertainty.

-Depression,on the other hand, doesn't have that fear.
-Depression centers around the idea that life is already bad, with less hope about getting better.
-It's less worried about the future because it involves less hope.
-Those with depression may suffer from suicidal ideations, severe fatigue (ie, less energy), and fewer emotions – although like anxiety these emotions are often very negative.
+Depression,on the other hand, centers around the idea that life is already bad, with little hope for the future.
+There is less worry about the future because it involves less hope.
+Those with depression may suffer from suicidal ideations, severe fatigue, less energy and fewer emotions; and like anxiety these emotions are often very negative.

-There are still many similarities between the two conditions, and remember that in some cases one can cause the other.
-For example, after a severe panic attack some people find themselves so drained of energy and so emotionally upset that they develop temporary (and sometimes even long lasting) depression as a result, as though their emotions and happiness are drained out of them.
+There are also similarities between the two conditions, and in some cases one can cause the other.
+For example, after a severe panic attack some people find themselves drained of energy and emotionally upset which may develop temporary (and sometimes even long lasting) depression.
+The experience may leave the person feeling traumatised and alone.